John Bryson: Secretary of Commerce

-John Edgar Bryson (born July 24, 1943) Citing Bryson's environmental views, United States Senator James Inhofe, a Republican from Oklahoma, put a hold on his nomination in July.
+On May 31, 2011, President Barack Obama nominated Bryson to succeed Gary Locke as the United States Secretary of Commerce.
+Citing Bryson's environmental views, United States Senator Jim Inhofe, a Republican from Oklahoma, put a hold on his nomination in July.
 The Senate later reached a unanimous consent agreement to vote on Bryson's nomination, and the Senate confirmed Bryson by a 74–26 vote on October 20, 2011.
 He was sworn in on October 21, 2011, becoming the 37th Secretary of the Department of Commerce.

 As Secretary of Commerce, Bryson co-chaired the White House Office of Manufacturing Policy with Gene Sperling.